-Watch- Read the history of men’s pocket watches and wrist watches
+- Watch – Read the history of men’s pocket watches and wrist watches.

-Gloves- The styles and etiquette of wearing men’s gloves
+- Gloves – The styles and etiquette of wearing men’s gloves.

-Jewelry– History of collars pins, signet rings, cuff links and more
+- Jewelry – History of collars pins, signet rings, cuff links and more

 Creating Your 1930s Look

 Want to dress like a 1930s man?
 Vintage clothes can be hard to find, but well-chosen modern clothing can give you the same look and feel.
 We frequently dress in 1930s clothing for various themed events in our area.
 We started out by shopping at thrift stores to save on money.
-Gradually we replaced our wardrobe with higher quality and more accurate new classic men’s clothing.
-In the future, we hope to budget for a complete reproduction clothing set ($$$) but for now, we are very happy with our inspired looks.
+Gradually, we replaced our wardrobe with higher quality and more accurate new classic men’s clothing.
+In the future, we hope to budget for a complete reproduction clothing set ($$$), but for now, we are very happy with our inspired looks.

-Finding the exact wide shoulder, high waist, wide leg 1930s suit in used or new clothing is not going to be easy.
+Finding the proper wide shoulder, high waist, wide leg 1930s suit in used or new clothing is not going to be easy.
 We recently found a 1970s suit that is close (minus the bell bottom pants!), otherwise, we buy most of our clothes online.

-For example, the summer suit on the left is a mix of vintage and new clothing.
+For example, the summer suit above is a mix of vintage and new clothing.
 The pants are 1950s vintage.
 A pair of classic fit pants (no skinny or low rise) with flat or pleated waist will work just as well.
 The sports coat is a windowpane plaid, single-breasted jacket from Paul Fredrick, which I then took to a tailor who added two layers of shoulder pads and took in the back to give it a more tailored fit with iconic 1930s broad shoulders (she called it the Athletic build fit).
-You certainly don’t have to go the extra mile with custom tailoring, but it can be done (and worth it IMO).
+You certainly don’t have to go the extra mile with custom tailoring, but it can be done (and is worth it IMO).
 Most tailors won’t have a clue how to adjust for a 1930s suit, so bring in several pictures to help them.
 You may want to get a jacket one size up to allow room for the extra shoulder pads.

 Here are some other 1930s looks I have:

-The next look (right) was for a summer day at Lake Tahoe, so I wore my summer whites which consisted of a white dinner jacket (slightly too formal but where else can you get a white jacket?), tan pants, blue striped shirt from Paul Fredrick, gold tie and straw Panama hat.
+The next look was for a summer day at Lake Tahoe, so I wore my summer whites which consisted of a white dinner jacket (slightly too formal but where else can you get a white jacket?), tan pants, blue striped shirt from Paul Fredrick, gold tie, and straw Panama hat.
 A straw boater hat would have been another good hat to wear with this look.

 See more 1930s men’s outfit ideas here.

 Now that YOU have the knowledge and some inspiration, go out there a create your very own 1930s inspired wardrobe.
 Use the links within this article and the 1930s menu above to put together your look.
-If you have any questions please feel free to contact me anytime, otherwise happy shopping.
+If you have any questions, please feel free to contact me anytime.
+Otherwise, happy shopping!

 Shop 1930s Style Men’s Clothing